 A clean marble will help your homemade butter in jar thicken faster than without.
 But this is totally optional.
 So if you don't have one accessible, just know that you will need to shake the cream longer for your butter in jar to form.

-To make butter in a jar, follow these simple steps:
+To make butter in a bottle, follow these simple steps:

 - Fill a clean, glass jar half way full with heavy whipping cream.
 It does not matter the size of jar you use.
 Leaving the jar half empty will give enough room for the butter to form.